Boston Marriage Counseling Therapy

-These are just a few of the common things that can cause serious marital problems.
+These are just a few issues that can cause serious marital problems.

 Marriage Counseling Exercise

-This is how it works: Think about the way your relationship with your spouse as having a bank account.
-That account can be either rich with funds, or it could be overdrawn.
-Every interaction you have with your spouse is either a "deposit" or a "withdrawal."
+This is how it works: Think about your relationship with your spouse as a bank account.
+That account can either have sufficient funds or it could be overdrawn.
+Every interaction you have with your spouse is either a deposit or a withdrawal.

-Couples experiencing relationship challenges often make a lot of withdrawals.
+Couples experiencing relational challenges make a lot of withdrawals.
 A withdrawal is any conflict, request, demand, or criticism between you and your spouse.
 For example, if you say,

-- If you say "Wait one second, I'll be there in a minute." - That is a withdrawal.
+- "Wait one second, I'll be there in a minute."

-- If you say "You always forget to hang up your towel." - That is a withdrawal.
+- "You always forget to hang up your towel."

 Without deposits, withdrawals mean the same thing for your marriage account as they do for your bank account.
-It gets empty fast.
+It becomes quickly depleted.

-When your financial bank account is empty, you start bouncing checks.
-When your emotional bank account is empty you feel angry, lonely, dreadful, and you feel like being around your spouse makes you emotionally worse than being alone.
+When people’s financial bank account is empty, they bounce checks.
+When people’s emotional bank account is empty, they may feel angry, lonely, dreadful.
+Being around their spouse is more difficult than being alone.